Best over 50s life insurance in the UK 2026

 Why Scottish Friendly's over 50s life insurance might not work for you

-Cover Today ranked tenth in our over 50s life insurance reviews, earning four stars.
+The verdict: Cover Today ranked tenth in myTribe's over 50s life insurance review, earning four stars.
 The main strength of Cover Today’s Over 50s Life Insurance plan is the ability to be fully covered from day one, without the usual waiting period that other providers insist on.
+However, you will need to answer a few simple health questions, a requirement which stands in contrast to the other insurers in our top ten.

 Why Cover Today's over 50s life insurance might work for you

-The maximum cover level reduces to £13,000 if you’re aged 75 to 80.
+• The maximum cover level drops to £13,000 at ages 75-80.

 Which other providers offer over 50s life insurance?